ItsPepperpot/TSSM-Dolphin-Toolkit/TextAssetVariables.md

 # Text Asset Variables

 Variables that can be used in Text assets in The SpongeBob SquarePants Movie.

-To see all text formatting options, visit https://battlepedia.org/TEXT
+To see all text formatting options, visit [battlepedia.org/TEXT](https://battlepedia.org/TEXT "Battlepedia page on the TEXT asset")
 <table>
 <thead>
 <tr>